ppb/pursuedpybear/README.md

 If you're already using `ppb` feel free to report bugs, suggest enhancements, or ask for new features.

-If you want to contribute code, definitely read the relavant portions of Contributing.MD
+If you want to contribute code, definitely read the relevant portions of Contributing.MD